phdata/archway/docs/development.md

   in chrome browser, you need to run chrome using the command below:
   `open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security`
   in safari browser, go to developer settings, and check `Disable cross-origin restrictions`.

+### Run the App in Docker

+- In the terminal run `make test-postgres` to start the postgres container
+- Run the script `./bin/docker-image` to build the docker image
+- Run the script `./bin/docker-run` to start a container
+- Open `http://localhost` in a browser window to access the ui

 ## Archway API